hugovk/docutils/docutils/docs/dev/website.rst

   The procedure for that was on the docutils-devel list a while ago.

-Adding .txt Files
+Adding .rst Files
 =================

 User/Contributor
 ----------------

-When adding a new .txt file that should be converted to HTML:
+When adding a new .rst file that should be converted to HTML:

 #.
 Edit sandbox/infrastructure/htmlfiles.lst, and add the .html file
-   corresponding to the new .txt file (please keep the sorted order).
+   corresponding to the new .rst file (please keep the sorted order).

 #.
 Commit the edited version to the SVN repository.